Affiliate links on Android Authority may earn us a commission. Learn more.

-Garmin watches are built for extreme environments.
+The best Garmin watches are built for extreme environments.
 Whether you’re a keen hiker or diver, the company has a selection of hardware for the specific conditions you may encounter.
-But what happens if the device stops working or is damaged?
-Here’s everything you need to know about Garmin watch warranties.
+But what happens if the device suddenly stops working?
+Does Garmin have your back?
+Here’s everything you need to know about the Garmin watch warranty.

-How long does the warranty last and what does it cover?
+How long does the Garmin warranty last, and what does it cover?

 You don’t have to worry too much about defects if you purchase a new Garmin watch.
-The company’s “fitness products,” which includes the company’s watch portfolio, indoor trainers, golf equipment, and bike computers, carry a limited one-year warranty in the US.
+The company’s “fitness products,” which include the company’s watches, indoor trainers, golf equipment, and bike computers, carry a limited one-year warranty in the US.
 This warranty covers “defects in materials or workmanship” during this period.
 The warranty is active once you connect the device to your Garmin profile through Connect.

-While the warranty covers factory defects, it does not apply to damage accrued through daily wear.
+While the warranty covers factory defects, it does not apply to damage accrued through daily wear or user negligence.
 You can find a more specific list of warranty exceptions outlined by Garmin below.

 How do I fix my Garmin watch if it’s out of warranty?

 While Garmin does not cover cosmetic damage during the warranty period, the company does offer an out-of-warranty service if a watch’s screen is “scratched, cracked, or broken.”
-For users considering this option, Garmin recommends contacting the company’s product support directly.
+Garmin recommends directly contacting the company’s product support for users considering this option.

 The company doesn’t recommend users attempt to repair their own devices as most do not feature user-serviceable parts.
 While Garmin sells a few parts on its official store, it’s not extensive enough to fix a device.

 Before shipping your device to Garmin or taking the proverbial hammer to it yourself, it’s a good idea to rule out the possibility of a software problem.
 To that end, we address some of the most common Garmin problems and solutions.

 How to activate the warranty on your Garmin watch